 - 1. Be on time for school and all classes - 2.
-Remember that attendance correlates with success - 3.
-Display good manners towards others, their personal space and property - 4.
-Be polite, respectful and do your best username: firstname lastname example: johnsmith temporary password: student lunch ID example: 9999
+Keep your planner in your possession at all times - 3.
+Remember that attendance correlates with success - 4.
+Display good manners towards others, their personal space and property - 5.
+Be polite, respectful and do your best username: firstname lastname example: johnsmith password: student lunch ID example: 9999